weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 ~~~

 All three CoreOS instances should now be running in a cluster.
-To check the health of the cluster, and to check that everything set up correctly run:
+To check the health of the cluster, and to check that everything set up correctly:

 ~~~bash
 kube-01 > etcdctl cluster-health